gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 8. Render object B.
 9. Finally submit all of the above commands to the GPU

 All of these rendering commands represent a **render pass** that happens on each frame while our game is running.
 This render pass is represented by a [`MTLRenderCommandEncoder`](https://developer.apple.com/documentation/metal/mtlrendercommandencoder).
 We use this `MTLRenderCommandEncoder` to encode our **rendering** commands from steps 1 to 7 into a [`MTLCommandBuffer`](https://developer.apple.com/documentation/metal/mtlcommandbuffer) which is submitted to the GPU for execution.
-For a given frame, the GPU will execute each command in correct order, produce the final pixel values for this specific frame, and write them to the final texture to be presented to the user.
+For a given frame, after these commands have been submitted by the CPU to the GPU for encoding, the GPU will execute each command in correct order, produce the final pixel values for the specific frame, and write them to the final texture to be presented to the user.

 It is important to note that the commands to be encoded in a `MTLCommandBuffer` and submitted to the GPU are not only limited to rendering.
 We can submit commands to the GPU for general-purpose non-rendering work such as fast number crunching via the [`MTLComputeCommandEncoder`](https://developer.apple.com/documentation/metal/mtlcomputecommandencoder) (modern techniques for ML, physics, simulations, etc are all done on the GPU nowadays).
+Apple Vision's internal libraries for example use Metal for all the finger tracking, ARKit environment recognition and tracking and so on.
 However, let's focus only on the rendering commands for now.

 #### Enabling Vertex Amplification for a Render Pass